One new COVID-19 case in Brantford-Brant

 Article content

-The Brant County Health Unit on Friday reported one new COVID-19 cases in the previous 24 hours.
+The Brant County Health Unit reported Wednesday one new COVID-19 case in the past 24 hours.

 Advertisement